Parliamentary.ai

 Groups Affected

-• Musicians and Performers: Potentially benefit from increased transparency, fairer payment, and the right to revoke transferred rights after 20 years.
+• Musicians and Performers: Potentially benefit from increased transparency, fairer contracts, and the possibility of reclaiming their rights after 20 years.
+Those under employment contracts are partially excluded from some provisions.

-• Record Labels and Music Publishers: May face increased costs and administrative burdens due to greater transparency requirements and potential contract adjustments.
+• Record Labels and Music Producers: May face increased costs due to greater transparency requirements and potential payments to artists.
+They need to provide additional information and may face claims for additional remuneration.

 Full Text